raymondanthony/git-shortmaps/README.md

 prefixed with a pipe (`|`), the command will be sent to `eval` (needed for certain features like subshells).
 Commands without either prefix will be executed normally.

+## License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.